Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Properties of FFP, SSP, CP and BP for different flyby Pericenter distances

+Fig.~\ref{app CP SMA} and \ref{app CP e} show the orbital parameter distributions of the CPs.
 We see that there is no direct correlation between the eccentricity distribution and $\tilde q$, but the dispersion of the SMAs seems to change from small to large and then becomes smaller when $\tilde q$ decreases from $2.0$ to $0.1$, and the SMA dispersion is the largest at $\tilde q= 1.0$.